Ghoulboy78/Scarpet-edit/docs/Documentation.md

  - BisUmTo      (GitHub: BisUmTo, Discord: BisUmTo#8383)

 ## How to use

-First of all, ensure you are running fabric-carpet 1.4.22 or above, or the area selection will not work.
+If you are running an outdated version of fabric-carpet, WorldEdit for scarpet won't work.
+Currently, the oldest compatible version is: carpet 1.4.22

 ### Area selection